Microsoft 365 network connectivity test tool

 Each Optimize category route for Exchange Online, SharePoint Online, and Microsoft Teams is tested to see if It's tunneled on the VPN.
 A split out workload avoids the VPN entirely.
 A tunneled workload is sent over the VPN.
 A selective tunneled workload has some routes sent over the VPN and some split out.
-A passing result will show if all workloads are split out or selective tunneled.
+A passing result shows if all workloads are split out or selective tunneled.

 Customers in your metropolitan area with better performance

 Network latency between the user office location and the Exchange Online service is compared to other Microsoft 365 customers in the same metro area.
 A network insight is shown if 10% or more of customers in the same metro area have better performance.
-This means their users will have better performance in the Microsoft 365 user interface.
+This means their users have better performance in the Microsoft 365 user interface.